-This booklet gives tutors and trainees information about subject-specific issues in the ICT curriculum for pupils with SEN and/or disabilities.
-It offers a straightforward introduction to planning inclusive ICT lessons.
+This booklet gives tutors and trainees information about subject-specific issues in the religious education curriculum for pupils with SEN and/or disabilities.
+It offers a straightforward introduction to planning inclusive religious education lessons.
 There are also suggestions for further reading and support in section 7.